skellis46/slipbox/two women dancing.md

 - be very clear about distinction between [[technics, techne, and technology]]  (by Hui) and how these definitions might reflect on different aspects of my awe vs dread / myth vs technology.
 Seems like Kołakowski's thinking (through Jacobs) re technology is quite distinct from Hui's.
 But I'm not sure.

+> The basic phenomenon that belongs together with being is truth, or "revealing," which is the phenomenon Heidegger brings forward in his discussion in "The Question Concerning Technology."
+Things can show or reveal themselves to us in different ways, and it is attention to this that will help us recognize that technology is itself one of these ways, but only one.
+Other kinds of revealing, and attention to the realm of truth and being as such, will allow us to "experience the technological within its own bounds."[@blitz-2014-understanding p.69]